robrogers3/vue-single-select/README.md

 Q. _What about Ajax?_

 A. Good question.
-Why aren't you passing that in as a prop?
+Why aren't you passing data in as a prop?
 Seriously, this is just a widget why does it need knowledge of it's data source?

 Q. _What about Templating?_